Grim Natwick: Career

 Natwick worked for a number of American animation studios, including the Ub Iwerks studio, Walt Disney Animation Studios, Walter Lantz Productions, UPA, and the Richard Williams studio.
-Seeing Natwick’s animation of Betty Boop in The Bum Bandit promoted Disney to make him an offer, but believing Iwerks to be the real creative force of the two he chose to work at the latter’s studio.
+Seeing Natwick's animation of Betty Boop in "The Bum Bandit" promoted Disney to make him an offer, but believing Iwerks to be the real creative force of the two he chose to work at the latter's studio.
 At Iwerks, Natwick animated a number of Flip the Frog cartoons and designed Wille the Whopper.
 More and more, Iwerks came to rely on Grim Natwick to supervise the actual production of his cartoons.
 Natwick eventually wound up running the studio day-to-day, while Iwerks worked on mechanical improvements in the studio's basement.
-At the studio Natwick would direct Flip the Frog, Willie Whopper and Comicolor Cartoons along with many of the same young animators he had supervised at Fleischer.
-Natwick was offered partnership in the studio but declined in order to work at Disney.
-Natwick heard about the studio's plans to develop the first fully animated feature-length film and stated, “An opportunity to work on the first animated feature intrigued me.
+At the studio Natwick would work along with many of the same young animators he had supervised at Fleischer.
+Natwick was eventually offered partnership in the studio but declined in order to work at Disney.
+Natwick heard about the studio's plans to develop the first fully animated feature-length film and stated, "An opportunity to work on the first animated feature intrigued me.
 Ted Sears, at that time, headed a Walt Disney story group.
 He was a good friend of mine.
 I asked Ted if he would intercede for me, pick a moment when Walt was in a good mood, and suggest that I would like to join the Disney staff.
-Two weeks later Ted telephoned and said, "Walt will meet you after work next Monday."
+Two weeks later Ted telephoned and said, 'Walt will meet you after work next Monday.'"

-On November 12th 1934 Natwick was hired to work at Walt Disney Animation Studio.
-Natwick’s first assignment at the studio would be doing the female lead in The Cookie Carnival.
-In his scenes Natwick brought an expertise to animating human characters which was lacking in Disney’s previous effort The Goddess of Spring.
-This along with Natwick’s work on the blind girl doll in Broken Toys reinforced Disney’s intention to assign Natwick to the female lead in the upcoming feature.
+On November 12, 1934, Natwick was hired to work at Walt Disney Animation Studio.
+Natwick's first assignment at the studio would be doing the female lead in The Cookie Carnival.
+In his scenes Natwick brought an expertise to animating human characters which was lacking in Disney's previous effort The Goddess of Spring.
+This along with Natwick's work on the blind girl doll in "Broken Toys" reinforced Disney's intention to assign Natwick to the female lead in the upcoming feature.